Socket-Inspector/Socket-Inspector-Support/.github/ISSUE_TEMPLATE/bug_report.md

 What issue are you seeing?

 **Steps to reproduce**
 Please let us know how to reproduce the issue.
-Screenshots, urls, etc are helpful as well!
+Screenshots and page urls are helpful if possible!

 **Screenshots**
 If applicable, add screenshots to help explain your problem